1. Home

 Becoming a lawyer is tough, and takes dedication, commitment, and hard work – but the benefits and job satisfaction are huge.

-Paths into law
+The different paths into law

 Choosing a job in law no longer requires following only one set path.
 There are now a number of ways for aspiring lawyers to achieve it, with a choice of routes into the profession that can be tailored to meet individual needs and circumstances: